PhilippKammann/KoboProgressScreensaver/README.md

 <img src="2024Progress.png" alt="">

 ## Usage
+# For Windows Users
 1. Connect your Kobo erader
 2. ``python kobo_progress_screensaver.py``

 That's it.
 The script will do the rest.
-Otherwise, it will tell you what went wrong and you can complain in an issue about it to me.
+Otherwise, it will tell you what went wrong, and you can complain in an issue about it to me.

-//TODO: Add an Exe-File for Windows users
+# For MacOS and Linux Users
+The automatic detection of the Kobo's location does not work on MacOS and Linux.
+You have to move the script to the root of the Kobo yourself. <br>
+1. Connect your Kobo erader
+2. Move ``direct_kobo_progress_screensaver.py`` to the root directory of your Kobo (where you see the folders ``.kobo``, ``.adobe-digital-editions``, etc.)
+3. ``python direct_kobo_progress_screensaver.py`` <br>

 ## Configuration
 The script has a few configuration options that can be set in the script itself. <br>